Competition between service providers with strategic resource allocation: application to network slicing

-One of these types of scenario, the one with $4$ NSTs, $20$ cells, $\alpha=3$ and $\gamma^{(r)}\in[0.25,4]$ is illustrated in the histograms of Fig.~\ref{fig:hists2r20a5}, where the relative deviations are expressed as percentages.
-We see that the values of the relative deviation of the fraction of subscribers are distributed almost symmetrically around 0 and most values are below $1\,\%$.
+Fig.~\ref{fig:hists2r20a5} shows the histograms for the relative deviation (expressed as percentages) of the subscription ratio ($\epsilon(\tilde{\sigma}^{(r)})$) and of the fraction of subscribers ($\epsilon(\tilde{\rho}_i)$) in one type of scenario with $4$~NSTs, $20$~cells, $\alpha=3$ and $\gamma^{(r)}\in[0.25,4]$.
+We see that the values of the relative deviation of the fraction of subscribers are distributed almost symmetrically around~0 and most values are below $1\,\%$.
 The relative deviation of the subscription ratio is even smaller (most values are below $0.1\,\%$) and that negative values are more frequent, which suggests that the proposed solution tends to provide an underestimate.